Bidisa-biswas/Bidisa-Biswas/README.md

 - 🏛️ Education: Currently doing my Masters in Quantitative Finance from Christian-Albrecht University of Kiel, Germany
 - ⛑️ Work: Currently employed as a Data Engineer (Part-Time) at Varengold Bank
 - ♨️ Portfolio: Bidisa-Biswas
+- 📈 About me: Passionate about turning data into stories that drive financial decisions.
+Feel free to connect if you share the same interests or want to collaborate on interesting data-driven projects!

 ### Learning and implementation: